 Enlisting in any of the services for 2 years can lead to your tuition fees being covered.
 By entering the military you can defer going to college but become entitled to tuition grants of up to $4500 per year.
 It is considered part of your salary.
-Under the GI Bill you pay $100 per month for 12 months of Active Duty.
-This then entitles you to $2050 per month for 36 months or 4 years of schooling to go towards tuition, fees, board and supplies.
+Under the GI Bill, you pay $100 per month for 12 months of Active Duty.
+This then entitles you to $2050 per month for 36 months or 4 years of schooling to go towards tuition, fees, board, and supplies.

 You need to make sure the school you are applying to recognizes VA.
 Most schools do in fairness, but always best to check in advance.

-If you don’t want to go full on, enlisting for 2 years, you can alternatively enlist in the reserves.
+If you don’t want to go full-on, enlisting for 2 years, you can alternatively enlist in the reserves.
 You are obliged to train a weekend a month and 2 full weeks a year.
 You will be paid for your time but they also pay your GI Bill contribution.
 This in turn can lead to some or indeed all of your college fees being covered in a state university.

 Another option is to consider AmeriCorps.
 By serving a term with the corps you are then eligible to apply for a Segal AMCorps Education Award.
 This amount matches the Pell Grant for the year service is completed.
 The amount of award is dependent on the hours given in service.

 This again is a grant and reward for your time given.
-It can be used for payment towards fees and school expenses.
+It can be used for payment of fees and school expenses.
 It can also be used to offset student federal loans that may have accrued.
 It cannot be used to reduce a personal loan or Parent Plus Loans.

 Joining the military is not for everyone but it certainly is a way of educating yourself with little or no debt.